-The memory limit can be raised via wp-config.php or the php.ini file using the steps outlined above, and if that doesn’t help, you’ll need to either replace the memory-hungry plugin or move the entire website to a more powerful hosting solution.
+The memory limit can be raised via wp-config.php or the php.ini file using the steps outlined above.
+If that doesn’t help, you’ll need to either replace the memory-hungry plugin or move the entire website to a more powerful hosting solution.

 7. Maximum execution time exceeded error

-This error appears when a script is taking too long to execute.
-Your host gives each script a predetermined limit of time, and if the script fails to complete its task within that, it is terminated.
+Another one of the common WordPress errors.
+It appears when a script is taking too long to execute.
+Your host gives each script a predetermined limit of time, and if it fails to complete its task within that, it is terminated.
 You can raise the limit to 60 seconds (which should be enough to eliminate the error) by going to the document root folder of your website, opening the .htaccess file, and adding the following line:

 php_value max_execution_time 60